liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/05-creating-android-screenlets.markdown

 		}

-Next, you'll create the screenlet class.
+Next, you'll create the Screenlet class.

 ## Creating the Screenlet Class [](id=creating-the-screenlet-class)

-The screenlet class is the screenlet's cornerstone and the entry point for app developers to use the screenlet.
+The Screenlet class is the Screenlet's cornerstone and the entry point for app developers to use the Screenlet.

-Create the screenlet class so that it implements your interactor's internal listener class and extends [`BaseScreenlet`](https://github.com/liferay/liferay-screens/blob/1.0.0/android/library/core/src/main/java/com/liferay/mobile/screens/base/BaseScreenlet.java);
+Create the Screenlet class so that it implements your Interactor's internal listener class and extends [`BaseScreenlet`](https://github.com/liferay/liferay-screens/blob/1.0.0/android/library/core/src/main/java/com/liferay/mobile/screens/base/BaseScreenlet.java);
-specify your view model interface and interactor class as type parameters for `BaseScreenlet`.
-Since the screenlet is notified by its interactor when an asynchronous operation ends, the screenlet class must implement the listener interface used by the interactor.
+specify your View Model interface and Interactor class as type parameters for `BaseScreenlet`.
+Since the Screenlet is notified by its Interactor when an asynchronous operation ends, the Screenlet class must implement the listener interface that the Interactor uses.

-Screenlet classes can use an *external* listener class to notify classes outside of the screenlet (i.e., classes in your app) about events.
-In its [reference documentation](/develop/reference/-/knowledge_base/6-2/screenlets-in-liferay-screens-for-android), every Liferay screenlet specifies listener classes that an app developer can register classes with.
+Screenlet classes can use an *external* listener class to notify classes outside of the Screenlet (i.e., classes in your app) about events.
+In its [reference documentation](/develop/reference/-/knowledge_base/6-2/screenlets-in-liferay-screens-for-android), every Liferay Screenlet specifies listener classes that an app developer can register classes with.
 You can use an internal listener class as an external listener, or use a completely different listener class (for example, one that uses different methods or signatures).

-The `AddBookmarkScreenlet` class uses an internal listener class `AddBookmarkListener` as an external listener class.
+The `AddBookmarkScreenlet` class uses internal listener class `AddBookmarkListener` as an external listener class.
 It provides public methods for the app's classes to register for its events.
-In the code below, the screenlet class has a public method for external classes to register as listeners and methods to propagate events to them:
+In the code below, the Screenlet class has a public method for external classes to register as listeners and methods to propagate events to them:

 	public void onAddBookmarkSuccess() {
 		getViewModel().showFinishOperation(null);